 - Bimonthly PT Department Faculty Meetings: Bimonthly faculty meetings will be held to review current and pending issues facing the program and faculty.
 All core faculty are expected to attend these bimonthly meetings. - Biannual Program End-of-Semester (ESR) Review: Every fall and spring, DPT Program faculty will engage in interactive deliberation, discussion, and planning over the course of 1-2 days.
-These retreats will provide opportunity for faculty to discuss issues facing the faculty during the prior semester and academic year and plan for future and pending needs and issues. - Department Chair's "Open-Door" Policy: Core and associated faculty are encouraged to meet with the DC on an as needed basis.
+These retreats will provide opportunity for faculty to discuss issues facing the faculty during the prior semester and academic year and plan for future and pending needs and issues. - 3.
+Department Chair's "Open-Door" Policy: Core and associated faculty are encouraged to meet with the DC on an as needed basis.
 The DC will be available on campus during normal working hours, except when in class, off-campus for meetings, vacation, or during clinical/research day and is also available by phone 24 hours/day. - 4.
 Meeting Minutes and Committee Reports: The DC will coordinate with the program faculty to ensure that all meeting minutes and committee reports are created and available to DPT core faculty and made available to others within the university as needed. - 5.
-Faculty-Chair One-on-One Annual Review Meetings: Annually, the DC will arrange one-on-one meetings with core faculty members.
-These meetings, which are part of the annual faculty review process, are designed to support individual faculty development and to foster open dialogue between the faculty and DC.
-These meetings are both summative and formative and include individual faculty self-reflection and goal setting for the upcoming academic year.
-See Annual Evaluation of Faculty section for details of the faculty review process. - 6.
+Faculty-Chair One-on-One Meetings: Throughout the course of the fall and spring semesters, the DC will arrange one-on-one meetings with core faculty members.
+These meetings are designed to support individual faculty development and to foster open dialogue between the faculty and DC. - 6.
 Student-Chair Meetings: On an as-needed basis, the DC will meet with all three student cohorts.
-These meetings are designed to alert students of any new program changes or developments, to foster dialogue between the students of the program and the DC, and to support the class faculty advisor as needed.
+These meetings are designed to alert students of any new program changes or developments, to foster dialogue between the students of the program and the DC, and to support the class faculty advisor as needed. - Programmatic Updates and Student/Faculty Issues: The DC will immediately contact DPT faculty and staff regarding any important program updates or relevant student issues through necessary means.